Diamond anvil cell: History

 The first diamond anvil cell in the NIST museum at Gaithersburg.
 Shown in the image above is the part which compresses the central assembly.

 The study of materials at extreme conditions, high pressure and high temperature uses a wide array of techniques to achieve these conditions and probe the behavior of material while in the extreme environment.
 Percy Williams Bridgman, the great pioneer of high-pressure research during the first half of the 20th century, revolutionized the field of high pressures with his development of an opposed anvil device with small flat areas that were pressed one against the other with a lever-arm.
 The anvils were made of tungsten carbide (WC).
 This device could achieve pressure of a few gigapascals, and was used in electrical resistance and compressibility measurements.

 The first diamond anvil cell was created in 1957–1958.
 The principles of the DAC are similar to the Bridgman anvils, but in order to achieve the highest possible pressures without breaking the anvils, they were made of the hardest known material: a single crystal diamond.
 The first prototypes were limited in their pressure range and there was not a reliable way to calibrate the pressure.

 The diamond anvil cell became the most versatile pressure generating device that has a single characteristic that sets it apart from the other pressure devices – its optical transparency.
-This provided the early high pressure pioneers with the ability to directly observe the properties of a material while under pressure.
-With just the use of an optical microscope, phase boundaries, color changes and recrystallization could be seen immediately, while x-ray diffraction or spectroscopy required time to expose and develop photographic film.
+This provided the early high pressure pioneers with the ability to directly observe the properties of a material while under pressure in two ways: With just the use of an optical microscope, phase boundaries, color changes and recrystallization could be seen immediately, while x-ray diffraction or spectroscopy required time to expose and develop photographic film.
 The potential for the diamond anvil cell was realized by Alvin Van Valkenburg while he was preparing a sample for IR spectroscopy and was checking the alignment of the diamond faces.